niuyishuai/BDCA_SEiCP_SQEiCP/README.md

 x0 = rand(n,1);
 ```

-Here, we use Yalmip + Mosek to find a suitable parameter $\mu$ for converting the symmetric matrix $A$ into a positive definite matrix by solving the SDP:
+Here, we use YALMIP + MOSEK to find a suitable parameter $\mu$ for converting the symmetric matrix $A$ into a positive definite matrix by solving the SDP:
 $$\text{min}_{\mu} \lbrace \mu : A + \mu B \succeq 0\rbrace$$

-* A simple example for solving LnP model using BDCA
+* A simple example for solving the LnP model using BDCA
 ```
 % Create a dc function object
 dcf=dcfunc;